-According to a 2018 survey, around one-third of workers today plan to retire between the ages of 65 and 69, and another third plan to retire at age 70 or not at all.
-In reality, most people retire sooner than they expect.
-More than half of people who plan to retire at age 65 or later are forced to stop working earlier than anticipated.1 A common factor is losing a job a few years short of age 65, uncovering few employment options, and reluctantly beginning retirement.
-Many other workers who retire early do so because of health problems.
-Work that seems easy to you now may become more difficult as you age.
+One in three workers (33%) expect to retire at age 70 or older, or not at all, according to a 2023 EBRI/Greenwald Research Retirement Confidence Survey 1 In reality, however, 46% of workers retire sooner than planned, and for 35% of them, it’s because of a health-related problem or disability.
+Work that seems easy to you now could become more difficult as you age.
 This is particularly true if your job requires a certain level of physical strength or stamina.
-When you think about it, going back to work after retirement actually goes against one of the main reasons retirement exists in the first place: Working is more difficult when you’re older, and health problems make it difficult to do your job properly.
+When you think about it, working after retirement goes against one of the main reasons retirement exists—working is more difficult when you’re older.
+If you have health problems, it may be difficult to do a job properly.

 When you reach the later years of your career, it can be challenging to match the employee benefits and salary level of your mid-career years.
 Many employers consider candidates in their sixties too old to hire—even those who have not reached their official retirement age.
 Working after retirement needs to be done in a way that balances your time with necessary income.
 Perhaps, if you have the skills and professional connections, you can set up shop and work as a consultant.
 Or you can start your own small business.
 But if retirement work takes up all your time and doesn’t provide enough money to live on, you need to find another income solution (like taking in a roommate).